ropa1998/SleepMonitor/README.md

  You must learn, by the tool of your choice (we recommend net-tools), your IP direction in your local network.

- After that you must run two commands:
+ After that you must run two commands (from the project venv):

  `export FLASK_APP=hello.py`